Critical use of GenAI: Creation

 Information gathering

-Now that the problem is known, students can explore what has already been done to tackle it.
+Now that the problem for the artefact is known, students can explore what has already been done to tackle that problem.

 - Which earlier attempts were made?
 What were they based on?